etucker/tweeker/README.md

 ### Features, Round 2

+## Twitter Redux

+Time spent: `<Number of hours spent>`

+### Features

+#### Required

 - [ ] Hamburger menu
-  - [ ] Dragging anywhere in the view should reveal the menu.
+   - [x] Dragging anywhere in the view should reveal the menu.
-  - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-  - [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+   - [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+(I took a lot of liberties)
 - [ ] Profile page
    - [ ] Contains the user header view
    - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [ ] Home Timeline
+   - [ ] Tapping on a user image should bring up that user's profile page

+#### Optional

+- [ ] Profile Page
    - [ ] Optional: Implement the paging view for the user description.
    - [ ] Optional: As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [ ] Optional: Pulling down the profile page should blur and resize the header image.
-- [ ] Home Timeline
-  - [ ] Tapping on a user image should bring up that user's profile page
 - [ ] Optional: Account switching
    - [ ] Long press on tab bar to bring up Account view with animation
    - [ ] Tap account to switch to
    - [ ] Include a plus button to Add an Account
    - [ ] Swipe to delete an account

 ### Walkthrough